| If I eat cheese sandwiches and ramen soup for the next week,

 Whats a better feeling: financial freedom or worrying weather

+that check you wrote for pizza delivery is gonna bounce?
 ACTION: Flip through a few crates of records at home and

 pull out the ones youve played only once and those you likely